 Contact lenses occasionally cause painless superficial corneal changes.

 Contact lenses can be painful when

 The corneal epithelium is abraded (see Corneal Abrasions and Foreign Bodies Corneal Abrasions and Foreign Bodies Corneal abrasions are self-limited, superficial epithelial defects.
 (See also Overview of Eye Trauma.)
-The most common conjunctival and corneal injuries are foreign bodies and abrasions.
-Improper... read more ); the eye becomes red, and the cornea stains with fluorescein.
+The most common corneal injuries are retained foreign bodies and abrasions.
+Improper use... read more ); the eye becomes red, and the cornea stains with fluorescein.

 The lenses fit poorly (eg, too tight, too loose, poorly centered).